YOGA CLASS DESCRIPTIONS

 You will be guided to elongate the spine, gently stretch muscles and focus on the meditative quality of the breath.

 Each class becomes a meditation of centering and sensory awareness while practicing basic yoga postures.
 Expect gentle warming stretching on the floor, slow easy sun salutations, a focus on alignment, the breath, and creating spaciousness.
-This class is especially helpful supporting a pain-free back and joints.
+This class is especially helpful in supporting a pain-free back and joints.
 This style of yoga is based on the teaching of Noelle Perez in Paris and Jean Couch in Palo Alto.
 Contact: Beth Greenfield Rogers

 YOGA FOR BONE HEALTH